MehdiKallel/PAIS-Lab/README.md

 4. Run both services: `python3 ruleEngine.py && python3 discordOrdersHandler.py`.
 If you want to check if your scripts are running, you can use: `ps aux | grep python3`.
 In case you want to stop one of the services, use `kill <PROCESS_ID>`

-## Files
+## Key Files
 - discordOrdersHandler.py
 This script listens for incoming messages on a Discord channel, processes orders, and checks for matching rules.
 When a matching rule is found, it processes the order and sends a notification to a callback URL.

 - ruleEngine.py
 This script sets up a Flask web service that allows users to submit rules for processing.
-It checks for matching rules and processes orders in the background.
-When a matching rule is found, it sends a notification to a pending task from another instance using its callback url.
+It checks if there are any orders from the orders queue that match the incoming rule.
+In this case, the orders are deleted from the orders queue and aggregated to the rule and stored in the result queue.
+In case there is no match, the rule is stored in the rules queue.

 - services.py
 includes some util functions used by the ruleEngine and the discordOrdersHandler:
   - notify_callback: sends a put request to a specific url: used to inform a waiting task that its task has been executed.
   - find_oldest_matching_rule: for a given regex rule, iterate over the stored rules and look for the oldest rule that match this regex.
   - rule_matches_current_order: check if a given regex does have any match from the current orders queue.

 Before running the correlator, it is required to set up a discord bot via the developers portal of discord, create a new server and invite your bot to it.